 This post briefly explains direct-to-consumer advertising and FDA regulation, as well as rationales and potential drawbacks for these ads.
 It also alerts you to words to consider very carefully when advertisers clamor for your attention.
-In later blogs, we’ll analyze some of the most popular health product ads.
+In other posts, I’ll analyze some popular health product ads.

 How common are DTC ads for health products?

 Almost every country in the world bans DTC ads for health products like medications and procedures.
 Years ago in the US, drug ads were directed primarily at doctors.
 But in 1997 the FDA eased restrictions to allow pharmaceutical companies to advertise directly to consumers.
-With restraints lifted, spending on prescription drug ads soared to more than $6 billion a year (and rising).
+With restraints lifted, spending on prescription drug ads soared to nearly $10 billion a year, and is rising.

-The limited role of the FDA in DTC advertising
+The FDA has a limited role in DTC advertising

 The rationale for DTC ads